WEBSITE TERMS AND CONDITIONS

 6.2 Enthuse cannot be held responsible for subsequent changes or issues with these Third Party Products that may result in issues with the Software and/or Services and may require maintenance to resolve any problems that may arise.

-6.3 The Charity agrees that Enthuse may, at any time and without any notice to the Charity, suspend, disable access to, remove or replace a Third Party Product at its sole discretion.
+6.3 The Customer agrees that Enthuse may, at any time and without any notice to the Customer, replace a Third Party Product with another with similar functionality at its sole discretion.

 7. Subscription fee

-7.1 Enthuse charges the Subscription Fee to the Charity for access to the Services.
-The Charity agrees to pay this fee in advance either monthly or annually on a designated day (the “Due Date”) as agreed on an ongoing basis, with automatic renewal.
-In accordance with clause 12 (Termination), Enthuse or the Charity may give notice to terminate the Agreement at any time before a renewal, but in the case of any Subscription Fee due or paid in advance, there shall be no refund.
+7.1 Enthuse charges the Subscription Fee to the Customer for access to the Services.
+The Customer agrees to pay this fee in advance either monthly or annually on a designated day (the “Due Date”) as agreed on an ongoing basis, with automatic renewal.
+In accordance with clause 12 (Termination), Enthuse or the Customer may give notice to terminate the Agreement at any time before a renewal, but in the case of any Subscription Fee due or paid in advance, there shall be no refund.

-7.2 Where a Charity receives Enthuse’s services through a partner platform or third party supplier and no existing contract between Enthuse and the Charity is in force, clause 7.1 will only stand where an additional agreement on fees is made between Enthuse and the Charity.
+7.4.
+Where a Customer receives Enthuse’s services through a partner platform or third party supplier and no existing contract between Enthuse and the Customer is in force, clause 7.1 will only stand where an additional agreement on fees is made between Enthuse and the Customer.

 8.1 Each of the parties warrants to the other that it has full power and authority to enter into and perform this Agreement.